go-kod/kod/README.md

 #### Fake

-You can replace a component implementation with a fake implementation in a test using kod.Fake.
+You can replace a component implementation with a fake implementation in a test using `kod.Fake`.
 Here's an example where we replace the real implementation of a Clock component with a fake implementation that always returns a fixed time.

 ```go
 // fakeClock is a fake implementation of the Clock component.